amy34268/Launch_Pizza/README.md

     }
 }
 ```
 As the order status is now <strong> a field of order </strong>, tracking it is essentially making a <strong> GET request </strong> to retrieve a specific order.
-When the user cliks on the orde to view order details, the <strong> order.id </strong> will be passed as request params, which we will use to fetch the speciic order in database.
-Once succesfullly reutrne,d user will able to see the status label attach to a specific order.
+When the user cliks on the order to view its details, the <strong> order.id </strong> will be passed as a request param, which we will use to fetch the speciic order in database.
+Once succesfullly returned, user will able to see the status label attach to a specific order.

 ```
 /* app.js*/

-// get a specic order's id in order to show user order status app.get('/Order/:id', async(req, res) => {
+// get a specific order based on id to show user the order's status app.get('/Order/:id', async(req, res) => {
 	try{
 	    const order = await orders.getOrderStatus(req.orderId);